top of page

 • Grief Buddies is a 1:1 peer connection, not a professional service.

-• Each Grief Buddy connection is set up for an initial period of approximately 12 weeks.
+• Each Grief Buddy connection is set up for an initial period of approximately 12 weeks and new rounds of connections will be made seasonally.

 • During this time, participants are encouraged to connect weekly, based on mutual preference and availability.